fai9al7dad/moeen-flutter-engine/README.md

 ## current iteration

-- [x] on highlight word, first show new color with state, then refresh -> bug
 - [ ] on boarding
   - [ ] create onbaording design , use existing design from prev react native app